-The German passport currently ranks on the 3rd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 189 countries.
+The German passport is currently ranked 3rd place on the Guide Passport Index.
+It provides visa-free access to 190 countries.
 It is considered one of the most desirable passports in the world with a very high mobility score.
 German passport holders have visa-free access and visas on arrival to countries such as Brazil, Japan, United Kingdom, United Arab Emirates and United States allowing almost instant travel worldwide.
-German passport holders do however require a visa to enter about 37 destinations in the world.
+German passport holders do however require a visa to enter about 39 destinations in the world.
 Some countries where a visa is required are China, India and Russia.

 The overall population is over 83 million people.
 The capital of the country is Berlin, which is also the most populous city with 3.7 million inhabitants, followed by Hamburg and Munich.
 The largest airport is Frankfurt Airport (FRA) with more than 70 million yearly passengers followed by Munich airport with 48 million annual passengers.
 Frankfurt Airport is the 4th largest airport in Europe and provides access to all parts of the world.

 German culture is deeply rooted into the population with centuries of history.
 The majority of the population is of Christian belief.
 The official language is German.
 The legal system is the civil law.
 The government type is a federal parliamentary republic.
 The elected chief of state is currently President Frank-Walter Steinmeier.
-The head of government is Chancellor Angela Merkel.
+The head of government is Chancellor Olaf Scholz.

 The official currency of the country is the Euro (EUR) with the current exchange rate being EUR 0.84 to the USD.
 The country has an open economy, generating a GDP of approximately $4.45 trillion, making it the largest economy in Europe.
 Its citizens have a per capita income of $53,571.
 The GDP is mostly made up of services and the industry sector.
 Its main goods of export are machinery, vehicles, chemicals and steel.
 The nation is amongst the world leaders in technology and production techniques mostly due to a very skilled and diverse labor force.